 Sandra’s personal wellness routine includes:

 - Prevention is better than cure and it pays to boost our immune defence daily with immune strengthening plants such as Thyme and Echinacea.
 ViroGone is my foundation immune product.
 I take this preventatively every day to support my immune system and add a few more doses to boost immunity if I am out and about or if I start to feel unwell.

 - Thyme Lemon Tonic is another favourite of mine.
 It is a delicious and comforting healthful tonic that I take as a hot drink during the colder season.
 With Central Otago thyme and whole certified organic lemons it is an excellent tonic to support respiratory and immune health.
 I take one cup every day and increase to 3 cups a day if I have a tickly throat or my breathing is impeded due to mucus build up.

 - I make sure that I am 30 to 60 minutes per day outside in the fresh air and soak up some sunshine and vitamin D. Part of my daily walk goes through beautiful native bush.
 Forest bathing, called ‘‘Shinrinyoku’’ in Japanese, has shown to boost the immune system, in particular natural killer cells activity, well beyond the actual forest walk.

 - I am also enjoying a sauna at least once a week.
 Saunas are not only profoundly warming and comforting, they can nip a chill in the bud and have a marked beneficial effect on strengthening the immune response when under threat.
 Alternatively, a hot bath with a squirt of castile soap, epsom salts and essential oils of thyme and eucalyptus has a similar effect.

-Shop Artemis' full range of teas, tonics and oils online now.
+Shop the full Artemis range of teas, tinctures and creams online now.

 Always read the label and use as directed.
 If symptoms persist see your health professional.
 Artemis Limited, Dunedin, NZ.